 HIST 310 - Twentieth-Century Europe (3)

 Beginning with the First World War, students explore such topics as the Treaty of Versailles, the Roaring Twenties, the rise of communism and fascism, the Second World War, and the Cold War.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108 or consent of department chair.
+Prerequisite Completion of at least 30 college credits or consent of department chair.

 Offered: As needed.